jrheard/blog/_drafts/boolean-short-circuiting.md

 Let's forget the `if:` part of the code for now and focus on the `num == 5 or 6 or 7` part.
 Here's what Python sees when you give it that code:

+{% img short_circuiting_1.png %}

+Python evaluates each of those parts, one at a time - first the `num == 5`, then the `6`, then the `7`.
+It's looking at each of them to see if any of them is "truthy".

+# What in the heck does truthy mean?